stevenrobertson/sd-docs/report/color_and_log_scale.md

 ###Gamma and Gamma Correction
+\label{gammasection}
 The term *gamma* refers to the amount of light that will be emitted from each pixel on the monitor in terms of in fraction of full power[^LCD] (pixel being shorthand for the red, green, and blue phosphors of a CRT)[5].

 [^LCD]: The relationship on LCDs between signal voltage and intensity is very non-linear and a simple gamma value cannot describe it.
 A correction factor can be applied however and the concepts are similar.

-The main concept we're interested in is **gamma correction**.
+The main concept we're interested in is *gamma correction*.
 The reason *gamma correction* is needed is the following:

 1. CRT and LCDs displays do not display the light proportional to the voltage given to each phosphor.
 Therefore the image does not appear in the way it was expected to be viewed.
 3. A typical consumer grade printer works upon 8 or 16 bit color and result in a relatively low HDR as seen in Table \ref{hdrtable}.